marcelosperalta/bootcamp_dci/README.md

 * JavaScript (Math object and Exercises) and Terminal (nodemon)

 Folder **200109** (Class 09.01.2020)
-* JavaScript (Math object, typeof, and or, isNaN and Exercises)
+* JavaScript (Math object, typeof, AND/OR, isNaN and Exercises)

 Folder **200113** (Class 13.01.2020)
 * JavaScript (toFixed, and or, substring and Exercises)